Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 be mentioned here.
 Please request it from your HPE service representative.

 Time the following command to execute after the lockout period expires.
-Rather than specifying `password` for the new admin password, as showin in the example, specify the correct password found in vault for your system (`ncn#`):
+Rather than specifying `password` for the new admin password, as shown in the example, specify the correct password found in vault for your system (`ncn#`):